 Tama Cemetery Photo Guide: Tokyo’s Resting Place of Giants

-Richard Sorge and Hanako Ishii’s graves.
+Richard Sorge and Hanako Ishii grave

 My first visit to Tama Cemetery was an eye-opener.
 A mere forty-minute train ride from the electric chaos of Shinjuku, I found myself in a sprawling, 128-hectare kingdom of silence.
 Here, beneath trees and enormous kanji-covered monoliths, rest the makers, shakers, and giants of Japan’s modern history.
 It’s a place where history isn’t just in books; it’s etched in stone.
 Whether you’re a history lover or a photographer hunting for something unique, many delights for your camera are waiting to be discovered.

-Why Tama Cemetery is a Top Location for Tokyo Photographers
+Why Tama Cemetery is a top location for Tokyo photographers

 • The tomb architecture and history are impressive.
 Tama is on the same level as Aoyama, Zoshigaya, and Yanaka cemeteries.
 Enormous kanji-covered monoliths, stone lanterns, and mound-shaped crypts fill the grounds.